-Additional information regarding the results of your school and school authority, as well as provincial results, are available on our website at education.alberta.ca.
-For further explanation of Achievement Test results, contact Ken Marcellus, Director - Achievement Testing Program (email at: Ken.Marcellus@gov.ab.ca) or Nicole Lamarre, Director - French Assessment (email at: Nicole.
-Lamarre@gov.ab.ca), Assessment Sector, or call 780-427-0010 or toll free at 310-0000.
+Additional information regarding the results of your school and school authority, as well as provincial results, are available on the Alberta Education website.

+For further explanation of achievement test results, contact Nicole Lamarre, Director - Provincial Achievement Testing Program (email to: Nicole.Lamarre@gov.ab.ca), Provincial Assessment Sector, or call 780-427-0010 or toll free at 310-0000.